 How We Crush the Competition on Performance

-Google's page experience update was a massive change that rippled through every site across the web throughout the summer of 2021.
+Google's page experience update was a massive change that rippled through every site across the web throughout the summer of 2021 and beyond.
 Our team was well-prepared for the update, and spent significant time further optimizing our platform in anticipation of its arrival.
 Everything we do is engineered with speed in mind, and every upgrade we make is pushed out to all of our clients at once, allowing us to iterate rapidly.

 In addition, we spent significant time further optimizing our main application codebase in anticipation of Google's update.
 Here's some of what we did:

 - Reduced the bundle size from 14 KB (which was good to start with) to 9 KB (which is phenomenal)